 Sheboygan Area School District provides yellow school bus transportation to students that live within eligible transportation boundaries within the district.
 For the safety of themselves and others, it is important that students observe the bus rules.
 Parents are encouraged to review safe bus conduct with students and to contact school officials about any problems with school bus transportation.
-Home/school cooperation is important in providing safe, efficient transportation for all students.

 Use the school locator tool to determine the attendance area for your home address.
-Pupils are eligible for bus transportation by the school district if:
+Pupils are eligible for yellow bus transportation by the school district if:

 Special Education Pupil Eligibility is based on physical, mental, emotional, and learning disabled attending special classes.
 Transportation will be provided if determined by assessment of a student's multi-disciplinary individual educational plan team.
 Students who attend an Exceptional Education Needs (EEN) Program at a school that is not his/her attendance area may receive transportation.
 Programs are located in schools around the school district where a room may be available.

 The English Language Learners (EL) Program has center schools that provide services for identified students.
 Students in the EL program that live outside the center school boundaries may have bussing available.

 Students of the Sheboygan Area School District are ineligible for bus transportation by the School District if:

 1. Live within a pre-determined Walk Zone for grade K-5, 6-8, and 9-12.

 2. Distance shall be measured from the closest pedestrian entry point of the property where the student resides to the closest pedestrian entry point of the assigned school building.
 The pedestrian entry point of the residence shall be where private property meets the public right-of-way.
 The district shall determine the shortest pedestrian route whether or not it is accessible to motor vehicle traffic.